Crassula brevifolia Harv.

 Crassula brevifolia subsp. brevifolia, Bulliarda brevifolia, Crassula flavovirens, Crassula montis-draconis, Crassula pearsonii

-Crassula brevifolia is a much-branched succulent sub-shrub up to 20 inches (50 cm) tall, with very thick, triangulated, green leaves on woody branches.
+Crassula brevifolia is a much-branched succulent subshrub with woody branches that bear very thick, triangulated, green leaves.
+It grows up to 20 inches (50 cm) tall.
 Leaves will get a red edge in full sun.
-The flowers come in early fall and are pink in color.
+Flowers are pink and appear in early fall.

 How to Grow and Care

 Crassulas are easy to grow, but they are susceptible to mealy bugs and fungal diseases.
 As with all succulents, overwatering is sure to be fatal, so err on the side of too dry rather than too wet.
 Never let your plant sit in water.
 If you water from beneath by letting the plant sit in a saucer of water, make sure to pour off any excess water after a few minutes.